chime-frb-open-data/chime-frb-open-data.github.io/README.md

 Welcome to Canadian Hydroden Intensity Mapping Experiment / Fast Radio Bursts (CHIME/FRB) open data releases.

-The purposes of this page is to be the central resource for accessing data and code releases for all future CHIME/FRB data releases.
+The purposes of this page is to be the central resource for accessing data and code releases for all CHIME/FRB data releases.

 ## Data Releases

-### Paper 1

-### Paper 2
+### Detection of Fast Radio Bursts at Radio Frequencies Down to 400 MHz

+### A Second Repeating Fast Radio Burst

 ## Support or Contact
+For any further information or questions please contact charanjot.brar@mcgill.ca